 We investigated the predictability of the detrended SIE{AO} anomaly and its sources based on an ensemble of hindcasts using an initialized climate model, MIROC5, and further identified physical processes related to the prediction skill.
 Prediction skill for Arctic winter SIE{AO} is significantly higher than the persistence forecast, especially for December, indicating the possibility for dynamical forecasting 11 months ahead.
-The December SIE{AO} is significantly correlated with the December SIC and SIT in the BS where the subsurface OHC anomalies are advected from the North Atlantic, and subsequently emerge at the surface in winter, and contribute to the sea ice variability there.
+The December SIE{AO} is significantly correlated with the December SIC and SIT in the BS where the subsurface OHC anomalies might be advected from the North Atlantic, and subsequently emerge at the surface in winter, and contribute to the sea ice variability there.
 Our results suggest that sources of the December SIE{AO} prediction skill exist in the North Atlantic and thus initialization of the subsurface water there leads to better prediction of the SIE{AO} in December.
 Numerical experiments to confirm whether the subsurface OHC anomalies originating from the North Atlantic control the December sea ice extent in the BS and eventually in the Arctic Ocean will be explored in future work.

 Significant skill for the September SIE{AO} is seen only up to 2 months ahead.
-Nevertheless, we note that the forecast skill of summer SIE{AO} is not necessarily low, because the hindcasts initialized in January and April have significant skills for SIE{AO} in August and September.
 Improvement in the prediction skill for summer SIE{AO} is dependent upon refinement of the initial state of the SIT.
-In fact, higher lagged correlations between the summer SIE{AO} and the SIV{AO} suggest the initialization of the SIT is important, which is consistent with previous results by Day et al. (2014a) and Bushuk et al. (2017).
+In fact, higher lagged correlations between the summer SIE{AO} and the SIV{AO} suggest that the initialization of the SIT is important, which is consistent with previous results by Day et al. (2014a) and Bushuk et al. (2017).